bill-richards/a-github-action-adventure/docs/index.md

 # [_A Github Action Adventure_](https://github.com/bill-richards/a-github-action-adventure)

-Check out the repository's documentation [here](https://bill-richards.github.io/a-github-action-adventure), it's a tale and one half ...

 ## Developing stuff

 I'm doing this all on LINUX, and if you have any sense, you'll be doing that too: though, admittedly mine is running on WSL, so it seems that even the worst of us (that's me, not you) is capable of at least a modicum of redemption.